-Candidates approved to sit for the examination will be notified after review and approval from the Credentials Committee.
-The notification will include detailed information regarding the examination, as well as an invoice for the examination fee.
-If a candidate has not received the aforementioned confirmation within two months prior to the date of the examination, please contact the ABPS Certification Department at (813) 433-2277.
+After review by the Credentials Committee, candidates approved to sit for the examination will be notified via email of their status.
+Examination registration materials will be mailed 2-3 weeks following the email notification.
+The materials will include detailed information regarding the examination, as well as an invoice for the examination fee.
+If a candidate has not received the aforementioned confirmation within two months prior to the date of the examination, please contact the ABPS Certification Department at (813) 433-2277 or email@example.com.

 Strict security measures are maintained throughout all phases of examination development and administration.
 Trained independent proctors supervise the administration of the examination, maintaining the strictest security throughout the testing period.
 Irregularities observed during the testing period, such as disturbances, giving and/or receiving unauthorized information or aid to other candidates or attempting to remove testing materials and/or notes from the testing room, may be sufficient cause to terminate participation in the examination administration, or invalidate or cancel the scores of the offending candidate(s).

 Irregularities may be identified by observation of suspicious activities by examination proctors, or may be evidenced by subsequent statistical analysis of testing materials.
-The ABPS reserves the right to investigate each incident of misconduct or irregularity reported by a specialty board of certification under its policies on fair process.
+ABPS reserves the right to investigate each incident of misconduct or irregularity reported during the examination process.

-Written examinations are machine-graded, following the completion of the examination period.
-Candidates will be given the results of their written examination within 75 days after the examination date.
+Written (computer-based) examinations are electronically tabulated, following the completion of the examination period.
+Candidates will be given the results of their written examination within 60-75 days of the close of the examination administration month.
 Candidates failing the written examination will not be permitted to take the oral examination (if the specialty board requires an oral examination).

 Cancellation of Scores